donbrae/glossar/README.md

 2. See results as ye teep
 3. Input wirds uisin aither mair estaiblisht spellins, or phonetically
 4. Retours baith the Scots, an the English translate (or whiles a definítion in Scots)
-4. Gies ‘correct’ spellin, basic pronunciation an grammar, some wittins anent wird origin, alang wi ony common alternative spellins
+4. Gies ‘richt’ spellin, basic pronunciation an grammar, some wittins anent wird origin, alang wi ony common alternative spellins
 5. Lichtwecht an accessible on dasktap, tablet an mobile.

 Audience: Scots spikkers, scrievers an learners.